tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

 import thunk from 'redux-thunk';
 import {composeWithDevTools} from 'redux-devtools-extension';
 import devToolsEnhancer from 'remote-redux-devtools';
-// it doesn't work vice versa:
+// it doesn't work the other way round:
 //import {composeWithDevTools} from 'remote-redux-devtools';
 //import devToolsEnhancer from 'redux-devtools-extension';